wfdb/wfdb-spec/spec/HEADERS.md

     rather than signal specification lines.
 The number of segments must be greater than zero.
 A value of 1 in this field is legal, though unlikely to be useful.
+  - If this field is missing, it is interpreted to be undefined.
   - This field is separated from the record name field by a '/', not by whitespace.
 - **Number of signals**: